|

 This report has also been published with an introduction and annotation by Lee A. Gladwin of the US National Archives.
 See:

-- Speech System 'Delilah' — report on progress, 6 June 1944.
+• Speech System 'Delilah' — report on progress, 6 June 1944.
 Three-page typescript report in the National Archives, HW 62/6.
-I am indebted to Ralph Erskine for this.

 Transcript of the Delilah report on this site